-In 2017 Amazon Go, the first ever cashier-less grocery store in the world, redefined the concept of convenience and opened a new era in customer experience.
-In this novel approach to shopping, as long as we have the store’s app on our phones, we can grabs items and walk out of store without having to stand in line.
+In 2017 Amazon Go, the first-ever cashier-less grocery store in the world, redefined the concept of convenience and opened a new era in customer experience.
+In this novel approach to shopping, as long as we have the store’s app on our phones, we can grabs items and walk out of the store without having to stand in line.

 According to official sources, Amazon Go uses a system called “Just Walk Out.”
 Powered by computer vision, deep learning algorithms and sensor fusion, the system recognizes the items that customers have taken off the shelves in real-time.
 Then a back-end system automatically processes the transaction and charges our Amazon account for what we take out the door.

 #2 Amazon Studios

 Amazon Studios embody a distinct approach to product innovation.
 One where content is the product, and the movie industry gains a whole new context; one where screenwriters have access to a platform that offers them more exposure and more chances at seeing their movies done.
 In this particular case, Amazon started with a product and ended up building a whole new system, where the audience gives feedback on content and the Studios validate potentially successful, high-quality content before getting into production.

 More on Amazon Studios:

 In 2010, Amazon began producing its own TV shows and movies, and it didn’t take them long to win Golden Globes, Emmys and Oscars.
 Winning titles such as The Marvelous Mrs. Maisel, Transparent, Mozart in the Jungle, and Manchester by the Sea were the result of a whole new system of movie/TV production that is starting to rival Hollywood.

 Hollywood makes movies based on the decisions of a few corporate executives and some test audiences.
 Amazon is revolutionizing the way TV shows and movies are made and distributed.
 More precisely, the studios are crowdsourcing their content, engages the community in the development process.